Q: So, wait. What's steampunk?

 Q: Are you an anarchist?

-A: At this point, I'm going to say no, but I greatly admire a lot of historical and modern anarchists, and I think that anarchism is a really wonderful philosophy.
-I think it adds something very important to the political conversation, even if I don't entirely agree with it.
+A: I am.
+And for people who aren't, I think that even if you don't agree with it, anarchism adds something very important to the political conversation, even if I don't entirely agree with it.
 It's possible that one day I will come to consider myself an anarchist, but right now, I don't.

 Q: So, how did this become a thing for you?